TECHINNNNNNNN/occupied-last-version/instructions.md

 The Chulalongkorn Engineering Library Occupancy System is a web-based platform designed to help students and faculty monitor, analyze, and manage library space utilization in real-time.
 The system provides users with up-to-date information on library occupancy levels, allows for room reservations, facilitates student communication, and offers analytical insights into usage patterns.

-The interface features a modern, minimalist design with subtle Y2K-inspired aesthetic elements that create a unique and engaging user experience.
+The interface features a clean, modern design that prioritizes usability and functionality.

 ### Vision